 - Online research experience;

-- Punctuality, positive attitude, demonstrated commitment to Bay stewardship, and good people skills are also strongly desired.
+- Punctuality, positive attitude, demonstrated commitment to an environmental career path, and good people skills are also strongly desired.

 How to Apply

-Provide a short email expressing your interest and describing why you are a good fit for the position, a resume, and two references to firstname.lastname@example.org.
+Provide a short email expressing your interest and describing why you are a good fit for the position, a resume, and two references to email@example.com.
 The subject line should read "[Your Last Name], Internship."
-This position is filled on a rolling basis.
-For more information, email email@example.com.
+For inquiries, email firstname.lastname@example.org.

 Litigation and Enforcement